Clifford L. Linedecker: Career

 Linedecker's first job was as a reporter for the LaPorte Herald-Argus in La Porte, Indiana.
 He later worked for many years as an editor at the National Examiner.
 He worked for a series of newspapers, including the Terre Haute Tribune, The Times in Hammond, the Fort Wayne News-Sentinel, the Times-Union in Rochester, N.Y., and The Philadelphia Inquirer.

-Linedecker's first published book was Psychic Spy, one of three books he wrote before taking up true crime writing. the three included the bestseller, My Live with Elvis, co-authored with Elvis Presley's former secretary.
+Linedecker's first published book was Psychic Spy, one of three books he wrote before taking up true crime writing.
+The three included the bestseller, My Life with Elvis, co-authored with Elvis Presley's former secretary Becky Yancey.

-His first true crime book was The Man Who Killed Boys, an account of serial killer John Wayne Gacy, was published in 1980.
+His first true crime book was The Man Who Killed Boys, an account of serial killer John Wayne Gacy.
+It was published in 1980.